ORNL-QCI/ExaTENSOR/README.md

 PROGRAMMING MODEL: OOP FORTRAN 2003+, C/C++, OpenMP 3+, MPI 3+, CUDA.

 DESCRIPTION: The project is still UNDER ACTIVE DEVELOPMENT although
-             multiple components are ready for production.
-The ExaTENSOR framework further elaborates on the idea of domain-specific processing, that is, it introduces an intermediate virtual processing layer that can interpret domain-specific codes which express numeric TENSOR ALGEBRA workloads in our case.
+             multiple components are already in production.
+The ExaTENSOR framework further elaborates on the idea of domain-specific virtual processing, that is, it introduces an intermediate virtual processing layer which can interpret a domain-specific code that expresses a numeric TENSOR ALGEBRA workload in our case.
-             It is important to emphasize that ExaTENSOR is not tied to a specific science domain.
-Instead it can be used in any science domain which relies on tensor computations.
-So far, the ExaTENSOR framework aims at adaptive block-sparse tensor algebra workloads (includes dense and block-sparse tensor algebra).
+             ExaTENSOR is not tied to any specific scientific domain and can be used for arbitrary numeric tensor computations.
+So far the ExaTENSOR framework has been aiming at adaptive hierarchical tensor algebra (includes dense and block-sparse tensor algebra).

              The distinguishing key design elements:
-             a) Fully formalized domain-specific virtualization of heterogeneous compute nodes;
+             a) Fully formalized domain-specific virtualization of heterogeneous compute nodes and HPC systems;
              b) Support of new accelerators via the device-unified API layer;
              c) Recursive virtualization of the HPC system;
              d) Support of multiple kinds of domain-specific virtual processors cooperating with each other;
-             e) Recursive data decomposition and task scheduling;
+             e) Recursive (hierarchical) data decomposition and task scheduling;
-             f) Adaptive data representation.
+             f) Adaptive hierarchical tensor representation.